Whoop Band vs. Apple Watch: I Wore Both for Months to Crown a Winner

 Opening excerpt (first ~120 words) tap to expand

-I put off testing the Whoop band for six years.
+The Whoop band has been on my radar for six years before finally testing it out for myself.
 It's a screenless fitness tracker built for serious athletes, and the sheer volume of training metrics always felt a little intimidating to me as a mere mortal.The Apple Watch, on the other hand, is like that approachable friend who speaks to you on your level -- much more my speed, six years ago.But after seeing how many Whoop owners love the band, it was time to confront what intimidated me and see if it could outperform my Apple Watch Series 11.
 Two months later, the Whoop has transformed the way I work out and surfaced insights about my own body that weren't on my radar before.

 …